 Don't rub.
 Glaucoma and the medicine you take might make your eyes feel itchy.
 But fight the urge.
 That can scratch them and make things worse.
 Ask your doctor if you can take drops if your eyes are dry.

 Be careful with yoga.
-If you do it, you may need to reconsider some of your positions.
+If you do yoga, you may need to reconsider some of your positions.
 Some head-down moves where your heart is above your eye can raise your eye pressure.
-You may want to avoid poses like:
+Although is has not been shown to make glaucoma worse, it’s not a good idea to do yoga positions that increase eye pressure.
+You may want to avoid poses such as: